amanelis/baboon/README.md

 The next commands that will be realeased with future versions of baboon are:

+  baboon setup    # no manually editing of configuration file
 	baboon check 		# checks the server and config file for proper configuration baboon migrate 		# runs pending migrations
 	baboon restart 		# restarts your server